-OA usually develops in joints that are injured by repeated overuse from performing a particular task or playing a favorite sport or from carrying around excess body weight.
-Eventually this injury or repeated impact thins or wears away the cartilage that cushions the ends of the bones in the joint.
+Osteoarthritis (OA) usually develops in joints that are injured by a repeated activity from a favorite sport or constant physical action.
+Eventually this injury or repeated impact thins and wears away the cartilage that cushions the ends of the bones in the joint.
 As a result, the bones rub together, causing a grating sensation.
-Joint flexibility is reduced, bony spurs develop, and the joint swells.
-Usually, the first symptom of OA is pain that worsens following exercise or immobility.
+Joint flexibility is then reduced, bone spurs develop, and the joints swell.
+Usually, the first symptom of OA is pain that immediately follows physical activity or after periods of immobility.

-People with RA also may have systemic symptoms, such as fatigue, fever, weight loss, eye inflammation, anemia, subcutaneous nodules (bumps under the skin), or pleurisy (a lung inflammation).
+People with RA may have symptoms presenting as fatigue, fever, weight loss, eye inflammation, anemia, subcutaneous nodules (bumps under the skin), or pleurisy (a lung inflammation).

-Our physicians are board certified, and are dedicated to giving you a comprehensive exam that will aid in diagnosing the cause of your symptoms.
+Our arthritis treatment specialists are board certified, and are dedicated to giving you a comprehensive exam that will aid in diagnosing the cause of your symptoms.
 Using advanced diagnostic techniques, our doctors will find out the reason for your pain, and then get you on the road to better health right away.
 Here are a few steps our physicians use when completing their comprehensive exams:

 Once we have an accurate diagnosis, we will work together with you to create a treatment plan that will effectively address your pain.